Met Office issues thunderstorm warning for north-east - Evening Express

 The Met Office has issued a thunderstorm warning for the north-east.

-In a post on its website, the Met Office said: “There is a slight chance that power cuts could occur and other services to some homes and businesses could be lost.
+Initially only southern parts of the region, including Laurencekirk and Montrose, were covered by the warning from the forecaster.

-“There is a small chance of damage to property from lightning strikes, hail or strong winds.”
+However, the Met Office has updated the warning, with it now covering all of Aberdeen, Aberdeenshire and Moray.

-The warning will come into force at 6pm tonight and stay in effect until 9am tomorrow.
+The yellow warning will come into effect at 3pm today, and remain in place until 4am on Friday.

 Keep up to date with the latest news with The Evening Express newsletter